Pegaslabs/supplychain/scglobals/static/tx/docs/tickets.md

 # Tickets
 Tasks - high
 User
-* sees the total number of shipments, their total value, and their total number of items | Sm
 * sees pagination | Sm
 * can paginate through shipments | M
 * sees a date filter | Sm